 The old minute books and records have long been lost and the records of the club commence with a despatch dated 27th October, 1837, from the Admiralty to the Governor of Gibraltar, transmitting a warrant authorising the vessels belonging to the Club to wear “a St. George’s or White Ensign and a cornet or burgee”.

-All visiting yachtspersons and their boats must be registered by contacting the Marina Manager.
-Upon registration you will receive a guest card that entitles you to usage of the Club.
-Please click here for more information regarding the marina and how to arrange for your visit.
+All visiting yachtspersons and their boats must be registered by contacting the RGYC Secretary.
+Please contact us for more information regarding the marina and how to arrange for your visit.